Are you a team player? Resilient, compassionate and courageous? You might have the qualities we're looking for to strengthen our crew.

 It is important that you attach the following four (4) documents to your application:

 Failure to attach the four (4) correct documents to your application will result in you being removed from the selection process.
+For more information about these required documents, refer to the eligibility section of this website or visit Jobs WA.

 The personality assessment is used to ascertain your suitability to the role of a firefighter based on your personal traits and preferences, by exploring several different behavioural dimensions.
 The personality assessments are designed to assess your suitability against the competencies outlined in the firefighter success profile and your ability to deal with the subsequent demands of the job.